 Discussions about this theory happened also in academic circles, and in a 2022 article published in Information, Communication & Society, Golding and Schofield examined it.
 While the authors don’t claim this theory as fact, they discussed how the perception of AI’s growing role in content creation might affect user trust and engagement with the internet as a whole.

-With more and more content invading every possible digital space, as content creators we’re starting to feel claustrophobic, and that we slowly being pushed out of our own digital spaces.
+With more and more content invading every possible digital space, as content creators we are starting to feel claustrophobic, and that we slowly were being pushed out of our own digital spaces.
 We’re seining huge increase in AI driven content from google images, stock photos, to major social media sites (Pinterest, Instagram, Facebook, Twitter, Reddit, YouTube) unto music platforms and media outlets.

 AI Driven Content Consequences